 Key bump errors can cause errors in the volume or infusion rate.
 These should be double-checked after entry and before starting the pump.
 Having a second nurse check calculations and settings for infusion pumps when high-alert drugs are used is recommended.

-Medication reconciliation is when healthcare professionals resolve discrepancies when they compare the medications a patient should be using, actually using, and new medications that are ordered (TJC, 2021e).
+Medication reconciliation is when healthcare professionals resolve discrepancies when comparing the medications a patient should be using, actually using, and new medications that are ordered (TJC, 2021e).
 Medication reconciliation is done to avoid medication errors.
 Handoff situations are prone to errors.
 Errors can be due to omission, duplication, contraindications, prescription errors, and administration errors.
-Therefore, the process should be done every time a patient has a handoff (transition in care).
+Therefore, the process should be done every time a patient has a handoff or transition in care.
 A handoff includes a change in setting, service, practitioner, or level of care.
-Medication reconciliation has five steps:

 When the patient has difficulty with the instructions, someone (family member or caregiver) must be designated and taught about their medications.